spmncwango/Wonderlabz/README.md

 # Wonderlabz
-This solution was developed using Selenium Cx and added Nunits To run the test cases, open the Test explorer and run from there.
+This solution was developed using Selenium C# and added Nunits To run the test cases, open the Test explorer and run from there.